cobwebos/docs/articles/azure-functions/durable/durable-functions-singletons.md

     string instanceId,
     ILogger log)
 {
-    // Check if an instance with the specified ID already exists. var existingInstance = await starter.GetStatusAsync(instanceId);
+    // Check if an instance with the specified ID already exists or an existing one stopped running(completed/failed/terminated). var existingInstance = await starter.GetStatusAsync(instanceId);
-    if (existingInstance == null)
+    if (existingInstance == null
+    || existingInstance.RuntimeStatus == OrchestrationRuntimeStatus.Completed
+    || existingInstance.RuntimeStatus == OrchestrationRuntimeStatus.Failed
+    || existingInstance.RuntimeStatus == OrchestrationRuntimeStatus.Terminated)
     {
-        // An instance with the specified ID doesn't exist, create one. dynamic eventData = await req.Content.ReadAsAsync<object>();
+        // An instance with the specified ID doesn't exist or an existing one stopped running, create one. dynamic eventData = await req.Content.ReadAsAsync<object>();
         await starter.StartNewAsync(functionName, instanceId, eventData);
         log.LogInformation($"Started orchestration with ID = '{instanceId}'.");